Paramore announce return: Group to headline When We Were Young festival alongside My Chemical Romance

 The festival, described as “an epic line-up of emo and rock bands from the past two decades”, will take place this October in Las Vegas.
 Fans can sign up for the pre-sale, which starts on Friday January 21, here.

 My Chemical Romance and Paramore will headline the event.
-It is the first new Paramore show to be announced since the group announced their hiatus in 2018.
+It is the first new Paramore show to be announced since the group went on a hiatus in 2018.

 Paramore have released five studio albums to date since 2005’s ‘All We Know Is Falling’.